eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_design_topics.md

 # Exploring a design of a bidirectional streaming API
+    Status: 🟢
+    Current decisions: New bidirectional streaming service method was added to `kuksa.val.v2` SensorCommand (start/stop) should be implemented at some point.🟡
+    Description:
 This represent one way to design an interface that would enable most of the improvements listed above and provide a clear path forward for introducing them.